There are many natural ingredients for steaming hair in Nigeria.

 Steps

-• Cover with a shower cap for 15-20 minutes (using the dryer method) or 30-40 minutes (using the hot towel method).
-Read here for a breakdown of each method of hair steaming.
+- Cover with a shower cap for 15-20 minutes (using the dryer method) or 30-40 minutes (using the hot towel method).

 2. Avocado

-Potassium, magnesium, vitamins, and proteins – essential nutrients for healthy hair – are all contained in avocado.
+Avocado contains potassium, magnesium, vitamins, and proteins – essential nutrients for healthy hair.

-Avocado also adds shine to the hair, moisturizes it, and prevents it from breaking.
+It also adds shine, moisturizes, and prevents hair from breaking.

 What you’ll need